asetalias/blog/README.md

 4) Create 2 subfolders: bin and Sites.
 5) Extract the contents of the downloaded zip file in C:\Hugo\bin
 6) Search and open  Advanced System settings
-7)Click on the Environment Variables… button on the bottom.
+7) Click on the Environment Variables… button on the bottom.
-8)In the User variables section, find the row that starts with PATH.
+8) In the User variables section, find the row that starts with PATH.
-9)Double-click on PATH and Click the New… button.
+9) Double-click on PATH and Click the New… button.
 10) Type in C:\Hugo\bin and click ok.
 *Hugo is now installed in your sytem and is ready to use*

 `Installing the Site`

-1)[Click Here](https://github.com/rohanvtk/ALiAS_Blog/) to visit the repository of the website and download the website as a zip file.
+1) [Click Here](https://github.com/rohanvtk/ALiAS_Blog/) to visit the repository of the website and download the website as a zip file.
 2) Extract the contents of the downloaded file in C:\Hugo\Sites.
 3) Open your terminal and type `cd C:\Hugo\Sites\ALiAS_Blog`
 4) Now, enter the command `hugo server`